DataSpott/sgt_analysis/README.md

 * start each block after the preceding, following the instrcutions given at the site

 ### Using *SGT-Analyser* in the terminal
-For the use of *SGT-Analyser* in your terminal there are two options:
+For the use of *SGT-Analyser* in your terminal there are two options.

 **1. Setup on your own system:**
 * clone this git-repository to your computer using the command